iOSDevTraining/books-and-movies/README.md

 ![Detail view](Detail screen.png)

-**The Detail view** shows examples of UIImageView and UILabel, both part of UIKit.
+**The Detail view** (pictured above) shows examples of UIImageView and UILabel, both part of UIKit.
 The UIImageView is the view that displays the book/movie cover art.
 All of the text elements on the detail screen are UILabels.

 ### NSURLSession

 The data for the table view is fetched with the help of NSURLSession, which is a wonderful new class in iOS 7 that makes HTTP requests so much nicer than with NSURLConnection, its nasty predecessor.
-(It's only nasty *now* because we have NSURLSession - note that it wasn't all that awful before we knew any better.)
+(It's actually only nasty *now* because we have NSURLSession - note that it wasn't all that awful before we knew any better.)
 See IDTViewController for more on how to make HTTP requests with NSURLSession.

 ### NSJSONSerialization